-- Homework: Surveyed students reported 3-4 hours per week - District SLOs Addressed in this Course: 1, 2, 5, 6 - This is an Advanced Placement course
+- Prerequisites: Successful completion of three years of UC Approved "b" courses; grade 12 - Homework: Surveyed students reported 3-4 hours per week - District SLOs Addressed in this Course: 1, 2, 5, 6 - This is an Advanced Placement course

-READING BETWEEN THE LINES :: ReadBetLines | 1521
+READING BETWEEN THE LINES :: ReadBetLines | 1521B

-This course is designed for the college-bound student who wants to strengthen reading, writing and critical thinking skills in preparation for university-level demands.
+This Blended Learning course is designed for the college-bound student who wants to strengthen reading, writing and critical thinking skills in preparation for university-level demands.
 Since the course was designed to mesh with The Expository Reading and Writing Course, the majority of our reading will be non-fiction texts drawn from a variety of disciplines.
 We also explore contemporary plays about global issues, make space for free reading assignments, and include a creative writing unit in which students convey their learning across the disciplines through narrative.
 We do most of our reading outside of class, with a focus on developing strategies to help students understand even the most difficult content and text structures.
 During class meetings we have lively discussions, play-reading time, and instruction in argumentative writing.
 By the end of the course, students will read more widely, more skillfully, and with more enjoyment than before.

-- Homework Expectation: 4 hours a week, with 3 of those hours dedicated to outside of class reading time.
+- Prerequisites: Successful completion of two years of UC Approved "b" courses; grades 11 and 12 - Homework Expectation: 4 hours a week, with 3 of those hours dedicated to outside of class reading time.
 Surveyed students reported 3-4 hours per week. - District SLOs Addressed in this Course: 1, 2, 5, 6 - This is a college prep course